 Street Pigeon Elevated into Towering Sculpture in New High Line Exhibit

 The newest High Line exhibit entitled “Dinosaur” officially opened on Oct.
-17th with an 18-foot tall aluminum sculpture of the lowly street pigeon elevated into a towering two-story-tall work of art sitting high above street level atop the High Line.
+17th with a 17-foot tall aluminum sculpture of the lowly street pigeon elevated into a towering two-story-tall work of art sitting high above street level atop the High Line.

 Designed by 40-year-old Colombian-born artist Iván Argote, the sculpture is meant as a tribute to grand proportions and our ancient ancestors, he says.
 He is one of two sculptors commissioned by the High Line in 2020 to create a public work for the Plinth on the Spur, the final part of the elevated park at the intersection of 10th Avenue and 30th Street.